-In light of the recent escalation of Israeli genocidal violence towards the entire Palestinian nation, the Just Mathematics Collective (JMC) now urges all scientists and engineers to join the 145 mathematicians, among many others, who have heeded the Palestinian call to boycott Israeli academic institutions.
+In light of the recent and ongoing escalation of Israeli genocidal violence towards the entire Palestinian nation, the Just Mathematics Collective (JMC) now urges all scientists and engineers to join the hundreds of their colleagues, who have heeded the Palestinian call to boycott Israeli academic and cultural institutions.

-This campaign (initially directed towards mathematicians and expanded to include scientists and engineers in November 2023) began on May 18, 2021, on the occasion of the international Day of Action in Solidarity with the Palestinian Uprising.
-We continue to urge mathematicians who have not signed to do so now!
+This campaign (initially directed towards mathematicians and expanded to include scientists and engineers in November 2023) began on May 18, 2021, on the occasion of the international Day of Action in Solidarity with the Palestinian Uprising, for which the FAQ below was written.
+We continue to urge mathematicians who have not committed to boycott to do so now!

 Why an academic boycott?